Aminatta Forna: Early career

-Between 1989 and 1999, Forna worked for the BBC, both in radio and television, as a reporter and documentary maker in the spheres of arts and politics.
-She is also known for her Africa documentaries: Through African Eyes (1995), Africa Unmasked (2002) and The Lost Libraries of Timbuktu (2009).
-Forna is also a board member of the Royal National Theatre and a judge for The Man Booker International Prize 2013.
+Between 1989 and 1999, Forna worked for the BBC, both in radio and television.
+She worked as a reporter and also made documentaries in the spheres of arts and politics.
+She is known for her Africa documentaries: Through African Eyes (1995), the first of which she made at the BBC.
+Others include Africa Unmasked (2002) and The Lost Libraries of Timbuktu (2009), also made for BBC.